sandeshdamkondwar/MashableNews/README.md

 Building responsive NEWS Reader application for all types of devices

 ============
-Wait and hold your breath, I am Coming soon to your desktop, mobile and browser :)
+Wait and hold your breath, I am Coming soon to your desktop ,tablet and mobile :)